Resources

 ‘The Complete Guide to POI and Early Menopause’ by Dr Short and Dr Leonhardt

-There is good medical evidence that CBT can help women to manage hot flushes and night sweats if they don’t wish to have HRT or are unable to for medical reasons.
+There is good medical evidence that a specific type of CBT designed for menopausal symptoms can help if they don’t wish to have HRT or are unable to for medical reasons.
+This book guides you through how to use these techniques.

 ‘The Complete Guide to the Menopause’ by Dr Annice Mukherjee